Great fusion between Southern and Mexican comfort food. Mexican Cornbread Casserole is super easy to make and your kids will love it.

 My Mexican Cornbread Casserole can be on the table in about 45 minutes.
 To speed up the process cook the meat filling the night before.
 Mix the cornbread batter when you are ready to assemble and this will cut your time in half.

 I used two convenience items to make this recipe.
 First is something new I found at Kroger’s from Herdez.
 I like the quality of Herdez products and their newest item is Mexican Cooking Sauces.
 I usually stay away from these types of products because of sodium and preservatives.
 This product has no preservatives, but the sodium is a still a little high.
-I only used half a jar to make this recipe but it added plenty of flavor.
+I only used half a jar to make this recipe but it added plenty of flavors.

 Second item is from Kroger’s Private Selection brand of products.
 Zesty Corn and Black bean frozen vegetable mix is a great hearty convenience item which provides just the right amount of ingredients for a recipe.